wilmoore/git-hub/readme.md

   `contributors`

-  go to contributors list.
+  Visit your contributors list.
+Nothing wrong with a little commit vanity.

   `issues`

-  go to issue tracker.
+  Quickly navigate to the issue tracker.

   `pull-request`

-  new pull request from current branch.
+  Start a new pull request from the currently active (*) branch.

   `stargazers`

-  go to stargazers list.
+  Navigate to your stargazers list.

   `wiki`

-  go to wiki pages.
+  Go to the wiki.

 ## OPTIONS